re-models/theodias/docs-source/index.rst

 * and then installing the package by running ':code:`pip install -e .`' from the local directory of the package (e.g. :code:`local-path-to-repository/tau`) that contains the setup file :code:`setup.py`.
-  (The :code:`-e`-option will install the package in the editable mode, allowing you to change the source code.)
+  (The :code:`-e`-option will install the package in the editable mode.)

 .. note:: The package requires a python version >= 3.8 and depends on the
     packages `bitarray <https://pypi.org/project/bitarray/>`_, `numba <https://numba.pydata.org/>`_ and `PySat <https://github.com/pysathq/pysat>`_